graefchen/mini-server/README.md

 # mini-server

-A small web server written in Rust (you probably should not use it).
+A small web server written in Rust.

+> [!CAUTION]
+> Do not use this server.
+It is bad and does not handle request in a good way!

 ## references